mtorabi/healthcare-platform-api/README.md

 ## Running the Dashboard

-To run the dashboard (frontend), please clone the dashboard project from git (URL to be added) and follow the instructions in that project's README file.
+To run the dashboard (frontend), please clone the dashboard project from git ([URL](https://github.com/mtorabi/healthcare-platform-dashboard.git)) and follow the instructions in that project's README file.

 ---